segmentio/segment-docs/src/privacy/configure-consent-management.md

 After setting up a third-party consent management platform (CMP), you can enforce the consent collected from your users by configuring consent categories in your your Segment workspace and adding the [consent object](/docs/privacy/consent-management/#consent-object) to your web libraries.

-Once you've configured consent in the Segment app, your events are routed only to the categories your end users consented to share data with.
+Once you've configured consent in the Segment app and updated your libraries with the consent wrapper, your events are routed only to the categories your end users consented to share data with.

 ## Prerequisites